microbus-io/fabric/docs/structure/examples.md

 ## Distributed Cache

-The messaging microservice also demonstrates how multiple replicas of the same service can share a single cache.
+The `messaging.example` microservice also demonstrates how multiple replicas of the same service can share a single cache by communicating over NATS.

 To store an element, use the http://localhost:8080/messaging.example/cache/store?key=foo&value=bar endpoint.
 The output shows which of the replicas handled the request.